Dud3core-webdev/file_searcher/README.md

 #### Windows (More OS Support to be added)

+### Latest updates
+- Started adding a list of file types you can search against rather than checkboxes for just TS, SCSS and C# files
+- Visual improvements particularly when searching
+- Reset all search parameters and remove file extensions

+### What's next?
+- The ability to exclude paths and files (Especially useful for web developers and those horrible node_modules directories).
+- Theming
+  - It's only a search tool - but that doesn't mean it can't be fancy.

 ### What is?

 As a developer, I spend so much time looking through files using an IDE's search feature.
 These are great